 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Formal assessments 2019 dashboard is yellow in both English Language Arts and Mathematics.
-Both areas show Blue Oak to be below standards or 2021. we continue to track assessments Achieve green or blue on the school dashboard.
+Both areas show Blue Oak to be below standards The dashboard was not available in 2020 or 2021. we continue to track assessments and see improvement in local assessment measures.
+Achieve green or blue on the school dashboard.
 Reduct numbers belop standard by 5 points per year.
 Master schedule Field trip plans Block plans Student work Developed and measured by individual teachers through block planning.
 Experiential learning decreased significantly during the the COVID 19 pandemic.
 Teachers continued to implement both civic engagement and experiential learning in the school environment as practical.
 Have a consistent plan developed and implemented focusing on experiential learning and civic engagement